 Movies are great low-cost or sometimes even free summer activities for kids.
 Plus, they offer mom a fantastic opportunity to kick back and relax for 2 hours!
 Here are some summer movie viewing options:

 Cinemark Summer Movie Clubhouse: Okay, while this isn’t technically a free summer activity for kids, it’s darn close.
 The kiddos can enjoy 10 movies for only $5 which works out to just $0.50 per movie!
-This summer, you can enjoy kid favs like The LEGO Batman Movie, Shrek the Third, Trolls, and more!
+The 2018 summer lineup hasn’t been announced yet… but keep checking back.

 Harkins Summer Movie Fun: This nearly free summer activity for kids allows them to enjoy a movie a week for 10 weeks for less than $1 per film.
-Tickets are currently on sale with movies starting as early as May 29th, so find a location near you now!
+Tickets go on sale April 23rd, so get ready!

 Tip: Looking for a totally free summer activity for kids?
 Turn your home into a movie theater complete with nutritious and delicious coconut oil popcorn.

 Help the kiddos work off some of that energy with these active free summer activities for kids!

 AMF Bowling: Bowling at AMF locations is a frugal summer activity for kids that’ll allow you to beat the heat!
 Register your kids for the Summer Games program at AMF where they can bowl up to 3 games every day for one low price.
 AMF offers passes for kids AND mom and dad (if you want to get in on the fun).
 Kid’s passes are just $31.95 each and include shoe rental.
 The Summer Games program runs May 21st through September 3rd.